michaelxzhang/Npp-Highlighter/Readme.md

-# Highlighter Plugin
+# Highlighter Plugin (Notepad++)

-Highlighter allows you to highlight the changed part and double click selected text.
+Highlighter allows you to highlight the changed part and double click selected text in Notepad++.

 Many thanks to Sieukrem, this plugin is based on his plugin - jN, from here [https://github.com/sieukrem/jn-npp-plugin](https://github.com/sieukrem/jn-npp-plugin)